 Because of his work in Southern Africa, Lewis was asked by the Council on Foreign Relations to analyze the South African economy, which resulted in his 1990 book, The Economics of Apartheid.
 His practical experience with and studies of fiscal policy in several countries led to his 1984 book, Taxation for Development.

-Lewis is a member of the Council on Foreign Relations and the Dean’s Advisory Council of the Hubert H. Humphrey School of Public Affairs, and the Visiting Committee of the Center for Development Economics at Williams.
-He is a trustee of William Mitchell College of Law, Wallin Education Partners.
+Lewis is a member of the Council on Foreign Relations, the Dean’s Advisory Council of the Hubert H. Humphrey School of Public Affairs, and the Visiting Committee of the Center for Development Economics at Williams.
+He is a trustee of the Robina Foundation and Chair of the Trustees of Wallin Education Partners.
 He also serves as a consultant to college presidents and boards.
-Previously Lewis was trustee of the Carnegie Endowment for International Peace, where he served as a trustee from 1988 to 2014.
-He was a Director Valmont Industries, Inc. (2002-13).
-Among his recognitions are the Presidential Order of Meritorious Service from the Botswana Government, Distinguished Eagle Scout (1993) from the Boy Scouts of America, the Bicentennial Medal (2006) from Williams, Lifetime Achievement at the 2015 Mutual Fund Industry Awards, Exceptional Service (2016) from the Carleton Alumni Association, and honorary degrees from Williams, Carleton, Macalester College, Doshisha University in Kyoto, Japan, and Lingnan University in Hong Kong.
+Previously Lewis was trustee of the Carnegie Endowment for International Peace (1988-2014, Vice Chairman 2009-14) and of Mitchell Hamline School of Law (2007-16), and director of Valmont Industries, Inc. (2002-13).
+Among his recognitions are the Presidential Order of Meritorious Service (1983) from the Botswana Government, Distinguished Eagle Scout (1993) from the Boy Scouts of America, the Bicentennial Medal (2006) from Williams, Lifetime Achievement at the 2015 Mutual Fund Industry Awards, Exceptional Service (2016) from the Carleton Alumni Association, and honorary degrees from Williams, Carleton, Macalester College, Doshisha University in Kyoto, Japan, and Lingnan University in Hong Kong.

 In 1996 Lewis was married to the former Judith Frost Flinn.
 They each have three grown children and several grandchildren.